 Similar to Pinot Noir, Gamay is bright and fruity with slightly more delicate flavors.
 An excellent sipping wine, Gamay is dry, making it a great wine for pairing with an array of holiday foods, whether on the heavy side or lighter.

-My Red Wine Pick
+My Favorite Red Pick

 White Wine Pairings